-Whiz kid Nick is the analytic power behind Bixly.
-If something needs analyzing, optimizing, perfecting, clarifying, delineating, he's there to answer the call.
-His official title is Chief Techno-Structure Officer.
+Nick Wortley is the analytic power behind Bixly.
+If something needs optimizing, perfecting, or clarifying, he can make it happen.

 Daniel Temple brings a strategic business development approach to Bixly.
 He is passionate about technology and how it can help businesses achieve their goals.